Spatial averaging and apparent acceleration in inhomogeneous spaces: Introduction

 \section{Introduction}

-High redshift luminosity distance measurements \cite{Perlmutter:1999np,Riess:1998cb,Tonry:2003zg,Knop:2003iy,Barris:2003dq,Riess:2004nr} and the WMAP measurement \cite{WMAP2003,Spergel:2006hy} of cosmic microwave background (CMB) interpreted in the context of standard FLRW cosmological models have strongly disfavored a matter dominated universe, and strongly supported a dominant dark energy component, giving rise to a positive cosmological acceleration, which we will denote by $a^{FLRW}$ (not to be confused with the scale factor $a$).
-As an alternative to dark energy, it has been proposed \cite{Celerier:1999hp,Nambu:2005zn,Kai:2006ws} that we may be at the center of an inhomogeneous isotropic universe described by a Lemaitre-Tolman-Bondi (LTB) solution of Einstein's field equations, where spatial averaging over one expanding and one contracting region is producing a positive averaged acceleration $a_D$.
-Another more general approach to map luminosity distance as a function of redshift $D_L(z)$ to LTB models has been recently proposed \cite{Chung:2006xh,Yoo:2008su}, showing that an inversion method can be applied successfully to reproduce the observed $D_L(z)$.
+High redshift luminosity distance measurements \cite{Perlmutter:1998np, Riess:1998cb,Tonry:2003zg,Knop:2003iy,Barris:2003dq,Riess:2004nr} and the WMAP measurement \cite{WMAP2003,Spergel:2006hy} of cosmic microwave background (CMB) interpreted in the context of standard FLRW cosmological models have strongly disfavored a matter dominated universe, and strongly supported a dominant dark energy component, giving rise to a positive cosmological acceleration, which we will denote by $a^{FLRW}$ (not to be confused with the scale factor $a$).
+As an alternative to dark energy, it has been proposed \cite{Nambu:2005zn,Kai:2006ws} that we may be at the center of an inhomogeneous isotropic universe described by a Lemaitre-Tolman-Bondi (LTB) solution of Einstein's field equations, where spatial averaging over one expanding and one contracting region is producing a positive averaged acceleration $a_D$.
+Another more general approach is to directly map luminosity distance as a function of redshift $D_L(z)$ to LTB models \cite{Celerier:1999hp,Iguchi:2001sq}, and more recently different groups \cite{Chung:2006xh,Yoo:2008su} have shown that an inversion method can be applied successfully to reproduce the observed $D_L(z)$.
 The main point is that the luminosity distance is in general sensitive to the geometry of the space through which photons are propagating along null geodesics, and therefore arranging appropriately the geometry of a given cosmological model it is possible to reproduce a given $D_L(z)$.
-For FLRW models this corresponds to the determination of $\Omega_{\Lambda}$ and $\Omega_m$ and for LTB models it allows to determine the functions $E(r),M(r),t_b(r)$.

 The averaged acceleration $a_D$ on the other side is not directly related to $a^{FLRW}$, since the latter is obtained by integrating the position dependent cosmological redshift along the null geodesics, while $a_D$ is the result of spatial averaging, and has no relation to the causal structure of the underlying space.
 It was shown \cite{Romano:2006yc} that this crucial difference can make $a_D$ unobservable to a central observer $O_c$ when the scale of the spatial averaging is greater than its event horizon.